 Friday , December 25 – Christmas Day

 a.
 Bona fide emergencies: Urgent medical evacuation, humanitarian and disaster assistance, and search and rescue operations are considered bona fide emergencies.
 Medical emergency requests must be accompanied by information about the emergency, a description of the patient’s condition, and the name and phone number of the hospital where the patient will be treated.
-A medical emergency is considered the possible loss of life, limb, or eyesight if treatment is not sought within 24 hours.
 A flight in support of a routine medical appointment is not considered a medical emergency and requires the routine three business day advance application.

 c.
-Short notice, official government business requiring movement of senior government officials or for cargo deemed to be critical to an operation or emergency.
-An exception may be granted to support new and developing situations.
-However, a failure to plan in advance for the routine transport of government officials or cargo does not qualify for an exception.
+Short-notice official government business requiring movement of senior government officials, or for cargo deemed to be critical to an operation or emergency: An exception may be granted to support new and developing situations.

 e.
 Humanitarian or disaster assistance operations.